 Re-count confirms Sanford vs. Bostic

-The results mean second-place finisher Curtis Bostic will face first-place finisher Mark Sanford on April 2 for the outright GOP nomination.
+The final tally still means second-place finisher Curtis Bostic will face first-place finisher Mark Sanford on April 2 for the GOP nomination.

-Election Commission spokesman Chris Whitmire said the only change in the mandated recount results was that third-place finisher Larry Grooms picked up one vote in his home Berkeley County.
+Election Commission spokesman Chris Whitmire said the only change after the mandated recount was that third-place finisher Larry Grooms picked up one vote, in his home Berkeley County.

-The addition came after officials discovered one ballot had been misread due to a scanning issue in which no vote was recorded.
+The addition came after officials discovered one ballot had been misread because of a scanning issue in which no vote was recorded.

-On the Democratic side, Elizabeth Colbert Busch was certified as the outright winner of the primary, getting 96 percent of the vote to 4 percent for Ben Frasier.
+On the Democratic side, Elizabeth Colbert Busch was certified as the winner of the party primary, getting 96 percent of the vote to 4 percent for Ben Frasier.

-Elsewhere Friday, Sanford was endorsed by former candidate Jeff King in the runoff.
-King is the third candidate to back Sanford since Tuesday’s first round.
+Also Friday, Sanford was endorsed by Jeff King, who also had sought the nomination.
+King is the third candidate to back Sanford since Tuesday.
 The others are Elizabeth Moffly and Keith Blanford.

 Reach Schuyler Kropf at 937-5551.